ranjithgangam1/TwitterAnalysis_MapReduce-/README.md

 # TwitterAnalysis_MapReduce-

 ###Analysing UC President tweets
-###THis problem is solved with Java Code, Python Code.
+###This problem is solved with Java Code, Python Code.
 It is also solved in Spark(For Spark see TwitterAnalysis_Spark)
 Problewm Statement and approach is explained in TwitterAnlaysis_PrezData.docx file

 What hour of the day does @PrezOno’s tweet the most on average, using every day we have twitter data?
 Include a plot of the expected number of tweets for each hour of the day, for those he did tweet.
 For example if Ono tweeted once every day at 12:30PM, his expected number of tweets between 12 and 1 would be 1.
 If he alternates between 2 and 3 tweets per day, his average would be 2.5.